 The programme involves a core of compulsory modules which cover contemporary demographic issues, demographic methods and approaches, as well as general social science research methods – both qualitative and quantitative.

 It benefits from our strong quantitative tradition in Social Sciences, which provides training in rigorous statistical methods.
 There are also a number of option modules in methodological and demographic topics that can be taken in the second semester.

 You should apply using the University's online application form.
 You can find more details on our Apply page.

 Applications can be submitted at any time, although we would encourage applicants to apply before the end of May.
 If you are seeking financial support for your postgraduate studies, we recommend that you apply before the end of February so you have time to gather the necessary documentation for your funding body/sponsor.

 If applying for one of our MSc programmes, please specify the option modules you intend to take, if known.

 For all applications, two academic references are required.
 Unfortunately, we cannot consider applications until we have received both references.

 The programme is normally full-time and lasts for 12 months, with nine months of taught modules between October and June of the academic year, followed by three months of research and preparation of a masters dissertation.

-It is possible to undertake this programme over two years of part-time study, providing suitable arrangements can be made.
+It is possible to undertake this programme over 27 months of part-time study, providing suitable arrangements can be made.

 As a leading centre of demography and poverty analysis, our research covers: demographic estimation and statistical modelling; the family, life course and ageing; historical demography; HIV/AIDS; reproductive and child health in the developing world; and research on poverty and living standards in both rich and poor countries.